akesterson/versioners/README.md

 Cutting a Tag
 =============

-To cut a tag, just run 'taggit' or 'taghg':
+To cut a tag, just run 'taggit.sh' or 'taghg.sh':

-    []$ taggit
+    []$ taggit.sh

 ...
 This will tag the current revision with a new build number.
 UNLESS: